lukacsanita/cp-vton-plus/README.md

 	- Git clone this repo
   	- Prepare model checkpoints and dataset.
   	- Test the GMM and TOM models with test dataset.
-  	- Visualize the test results in `smart_result` directory.
+  	- Visualize the test results in `smart_result` folder.
+	- Zip that folder then download it.

 ## Running locally